woahdae/activity_stream/README.md

 user.

-Some specific scenarios that might apply to, say, activity on a doodle.com poll or a facebook feed:
+Some specific scenarios that might apply to, say, activity on a doodle.com poll or a Facebook feed:

 * If the user has already seen the activity online, don't email the user about it.
 * If the user has just been on the site, don't email the user about it right away.